Special Educational Needs & Disabilities (SEND)

 When a child is identified as having Special Educational Needs, they are involved in discussions.
 The nature of this depends upon their age and abilities.
 This includes asking them what their strengths are and what they find difficult.
 This is recorded and updated as part of the review cycle.
 Pupil voice is often used to determine the impact and enjoyment of activities in school and pupils with SEND are included.

 How will my child be included in activities outside the classroom including school trips?

-- We aim to involve all children in all things that we do inside and outside of school.
-If your child has a specific learning difficulty that prevents this from happening the school will liaison with you to decide how reasonable arrangements can be made, dependent on your child’s needs.
+We aim to involve all children in all things that we do inside and outside of school.
+The teachers will make the necessary adjustments and if your child has a specific learning difficulty or disabilities that makes this difficult, we will liaise with you to decide how reasonable adjustments can be made,

-- Suitable risk assessments will be carried out where appropriate to calculate the amount of risk for all children.
+Suitable risk assessments will be carried out where appropriate to manage the risk for all children.

 How accessible is the school environment?